Bridgeton High School: Athletics

 The football team won the South Jersey Group II state sectional championship in 1997 and 1999.
-The 1997 team won the South Jersey Group II state sectional title with a 20-8 win against Gloucester City Junior-Senior High School in the championship game, the first title since the school was awarded the championship in 1947.
+The 1997 team won the South Jersey Group II state sectional title with a 20-8 win against Gloucester City High School in the championship game, the first title since the school was awarded the championship in 1947.

 The boys spring / outdoor track team was the New Jersey State Interscholastic Athletic Association state champions in 1991–1995 in Group III, and in 1997, 2002 and 2006 in Group II.

 Administration

-The school's principal is Carl Dolente.
-His administration team includes five assistant principals.
+The school's principal is Michael Eckmeyer.
+The school's core administration team includes five assistant principals.